Azure/cortana-intelligence-personalization-data-science-playbook/Product_Suggestions_Using_Hybrid_Recommenders.md

 }
 ```

-Semi-structured data may be flattened into relational form, or processed in its native form using appropriate sofware: [SQL syntax and several programming languages](https://azure.microsoft.com/en-us/documentation/articles/documentdb-introduction/) can be used to interact with DocumentDB NoSQL databases, and most programming languages offer packages for parsing raw JSON files.
+Semi-structured data may be flattened into relational form, or processed in its native form using appropriate software: [SQL syntax and several programming languages](https://azure.microsoft.com/en-us/documentation/articles/documentdb-introduction/) can be used to interact with DocumentDB NoSQL databases, and most programming languages offer packages for parsing raw JSON files.
 For retailers that track items using both stock-keeping unit (SKU) and product identifiers, we recommend providing suggestions at the product level.
 Pairs of user and product identifiers should be extracted from the sales transaction data, along with the date of purchase if desired.

 **Reviews and Product Returns**